Dhii/expression-renderer-abstract/README.md

 `getTermDelegateRenderer` in [`_DelegateRenderTermCapableTrait`].

 [`ExpressionContextInterface`] is used for internally consuming the expression context key.
-It is not meant to be implemented by context implementations, but CAN be since it extends `ContainerInterface`.
+It is not meant to be implemented by context implementations and should therefore not be depended on.
+However, implementations are still free to implement it since it extends `ContainerInterface`.

 [`CompileExpressionTermsImplodeTrait`] provides the functionality for compiling rendered terms by imploding all the term renders using a glue.
 Complements [`RenderExpressionAndTermsCapableTrait`] for most expression rendering cases.